NVIDIA/spark-rapids/docs/compatibility.md

 the config
 [`spark.rapids.sql.variableFloatAgg.enabled`](configs.md#sql.variableFloatAgg.enabled).

-In the case of a distinct count on `NaN` values, prior to Spark 3.1.0, the issue only shows up if you have different `NaN` values.
-There are several different binary values that are all considered to be `NaN` by floating point.
-The plugin treats all of these as the same value, where as Spark treats them all as different values.
-Because this is considered to be rare we do not disable distinct count for floating point values.

 ### `0.0` vs `-0.0`

 Floating point allows zero to be encoded as `0.0` and `-0.0`, but the IEEE standard says that they